bsinkule/Grid-Template-Areas/README.md

 # CSS Grid Template Areas - Step by Step

 ## Objective
-In this walk-through you will be pasting css code into the main.css file which will demonstrate how easy it is to use CSS Grid Template Areas to make a responsive web page layout.
+In this walk-through you will be pasting css code into the main.css file which will demonstrate how easy it is to use CSS Grid Template Areas to make a responsive webpage layout.

 ## Steps
 1. Fork and clone this repo